Getting started with automated webinars and want to make the most of each video?

 For those who want a deeper dive, our most complete, current and exhaustive list is below:

 One of the great things about webinars is that they’re not about formality, special effects, flashy editing, or following scripts.
 Webinars are a great way for attendees to get to know the real you.
-That said, video quality can make a difference when it comes to making casual, interactive content engaging.
+That said, video and audio quality can make a difference when it comes to making casual, interactive content engaging.

 Video editing can seem intimidating, granted — but you don’t need expert skills to make a great webinar.
 What follows is a list of easy-to-use solutions for basic, manageable recording and edits.